-The State Hospital has a Whistleblowing Policy to reassure anyone raising a concern it is safe and acceptable to speak up, and enable them to raise any concern at an early stage and in the right way.
-Encouraging people to raise concerns early helps drive improvement and having redesigned our processes to align with the new National Whistleblowing Standards, introduced on 1 April 2021, our staff across the Hospital completing mandatory whistleblowing training.
+The State Hospital has a Whistleblowing Policy to reassure anyone raising a concern that it is safe and acceptable to speak up, and to enable them to raise any concern at an early stage and in the right way.
+Encouraging people to raise concerns early helps drive improvement and, having redesigned our processes to align with the new National Whistleblowing Standards, in place since April 2021, our staff across the Hospital are all completing mandatory whistleblowing training.